Parallel scattering, saturation, and generalized Abramovskii-Gribov-Kancheli (AGK) theorem in the EPOS4 framework, with applications for heavy-ion collisions at $\sqrt{s_{NN}}$ of 5.02 TeV and 200 GeV: Secondary interactions: The role of core, corona, and remnants, at RHIC and LHC energies

 Let me discuss some more details about core and corona.
-Based on the prehadrons from strings and remnants, one employs a so-called core-corona procedure (introduced in \cite{Werner:2007bf}, updated in \cite{Werner:2013tya}), at some given (early) proper-time $\tau_{0}$, to separate ``core prehadrons'' from ``corona prehadrons''.
-The former constitute ``bulk matter'' and will be treated via hydrodynamics, the latter become simply hadrons and propagate with reduced energy (due to the energy loss).
-For details, see section 3 of Ref. \cite{werner:2023-epos4-micro}.
+Based on the prehadrons from strings and remnants, one employs a so-called core-corona procedure (introduced in Ref. \cite{Werner:2007bf}, updated in Ref. \cite{Werner:2013tya}), at some given (early) proper time $\tau_{0}$, to separate ``core prehadrons'' from ``corona prehadrons''.
+The former constitute bulk matter and will be treated via hydrodynamics; the latter become simply hadrons and propagate with reduced energy (due to the energy loss).
+For details, see Sec.
+3 of Ref. \cite{werner:2023-epos4-micro}.

 In the following, it will be tried to understand the relative importance of the core part, and of the fraction coming from remnant decay.
-In Fig. \ref{prehadrons-aa-1}, I show results for different centralities in PbPb collisions at 5.02 TeV, namely (from top to bottom): 0-10\%, 30-40\%, 70-80\%, and 80-100\% (based on the distribution of the impact parameter).
-I plot four different curves: all prehadrons (red full), all core prehadrons (red dotted), prehadrons from remnant decay (blue full), and core prehadrons from remnant decay (blue dotted).
+In Fig. \ref{prehadrons-aa-1}, I show results for different centralities in PbPb collisions at 5.02 TeV, namely (from top to bottom), 0-10\%, 30-40\%, 70-80\%, and 80-100\% (based on the distribution of the impact parameter).
+I plot four different curves: all prehadrons (red solid curve), all core prehadrons (red dotted curve), prehadrons from remnant decay (blue solid curve), and core prehadrons from remnant decay (blue dotted curve).
 The remnant contributions show up preferentially at large rapidities, and in all cases, they do contribute to the core.
-Comparing the red full and dotted curves, one sees that the core fraction (ratio of $dn/d\eta_{s}$ of the core contribution over all) is in all cases substantial: 0.97 for 0-10\%, 0.95 for 30-40\%, 0.85 for 70-80\%, and 0.78 for 80-100\%.
-One also sees that this ``core dominance'' extends over a wide rapidity range.\\
+Comparing the red solid and dotted curves, one sees that the core fraction (ratio of $dn/d\eta_{s}$ of the core contribution over all) is in all cases substantial: 0.97 for 0-10\%, 0.95 for 30-40\%, 0.85 for 70-80\%, and 0.78 for 80-100\%.
+One also sees that this ``core dominance'' extends over a wide rapidity range.

 In Fig. \ref{prehadrons-aa}, I show results for different centralities in AuAu collisions at 200 GeV.
 One sees that the core still dominates, but the core fractions are significantly smaller compared to PbPb at 5.02 TeV.
 Since the overall yields decrease with decreasing energy, the relative importance of the remnant contributions (remnant over all) increases.
-But the remnant contribution at central rapidities remains small. \\
+But the remnant contribution at central rapidities remains small.